| Bulletin Boards Boomingby Lloyd Borrett,Today's Computers, March 1985.

 This is especially important in Australia, given the

+distance that separates most clusters of computer users.
 To the person stuck in a country town with no computer

 store for a hundred miles, it means the difference between